daisy/xprocspec/README.md

 # Draft specification

 ## x:description
-The x:description element must be the root element of an XProcSpec document.
+The x:description element must be the root element of an xprocspec document.
 It describes one or more test scenarios for an XProc step or a library of XProc steps.

 ### Required attributes:
 script: the URI to the XProc script.